NatrayanM/device-management-lab/Readme.md

 The following endpoints are covered:

 POST /objects → Create a device
-GET /objects/{id} → Retrieve a device by ID
+GET /objects/{id} → List a device by ID
-GET /objects → Retrieve all devices
+GET /objects → List all devices
 PUT /objects/{id} → Update a device
 DELETE /objects/{id} → Delete a device

 Implemented Test Scenarios

-Happy Path
+### Happy Path
 Create a new device
-Retrieve a device by ID
+List a device by ID
 Update an existing device
 Delete an existing device
-Verify deleted device is no longer retrievable
+Verify deleted device is no longer listed
 List all devices

-Additional Functional Coverage
+### Additional Functional Coverage
 Create a device with flexible/dynamic attributes
 Edge / Error Scenarios
 Retrieve a non-existing device